-Without a doubt, the hardest part of going on a diet is giving up the foods we love.
+Without a doubt, the hardest part of following a new meal plan is giving up the foods we love.
 Surely, I am not alone in said train of thought.
-It’s easy to become ingrained in our eating habits and allow our busy lives to dictate the meals we consume on a daily basis—finding a way out of the cycle is a challenge in itself.
+It’s easy to become ingrained in lazy eating habits and allow our busy lives to dictate the meals we consume on a daily basis—finding a way out of the cycle is the real challenge.

-Earlier this month, I embarked on what I presumed would be a trying journey that would test both my self-control and ability to live outside of my dietary comfort zone.
-I took on the Whole30 challenge, not with the intention of identifying the foods that my body is at odds with (as the program is designed to do) but for a healthy restart.
-In the spirit of full transparency, I did also have more than my fair share of decadent sweets over the course of the holidays.
-While Whole30 is not recommended as a long-term diet, it’s earmarked to provide participants with a dietary reset and an opportunity to clean up their eating habits.
+Earlier this month, I took on the Whole30 diet, a challenge that would test my self-control and push me well outside of my dietary comfort zone.
+I didn’t intend to identify any sensitivities (as the program is designed to do) but chose to try it for a healthy restart.
+Read: I’d had more than my fair share of decadent sweets over the holidays and needed to clean up my eating habits.

-In short, Whole30 is essentially a restrictive version of the Paleo diet.
+Whole30 is basically a restrictive version of the Paleo plan.
 Under its constraints, I found it easier to list what I could eat rather than what I couldn’t.
-For 30 days, my diet would strictly consist of meat, fish, nuts, fruits, fats, and vegetables.
+For one month, my diet would strictly consist of meat, fish, nuts, fruits, and vegetables.
 Eggs were an added bonus and a saving grace.
-While I was nervous about the idea of eliminating legumes and dairy from my diet—two beloved staples—I was intrigued by the idea of living off of such a limited array of dishes.
-After all, how many different ways can one consume meat and vegetables?
+While I was nervous about the idea of eliminating legumes and dairy—two beloved staples—I was intrigued by the idea of living off of such a limited array of dishes.

 I soon came to realize that the most difficult aspect of Whole30 would be eating out.
-I was forced to scrutinize every minute ingredient I was consuming and ordering at restaurants became an ordeal in its own.
+I was forced to scrutinize every minute ingredient I ordered at restaurants, which became an ordeal on its own.

 Whole30 inspired me to embrace the meal-prep movement and to opt for more home-cooked meals—a practice I had retired courtesy of my tiny studio and the lack of sufficient cooking space.
 By the time I was halfway through my 30 days, I was able to notice the stark contrast between the meals I made from scratch and those that I ordered at a restaurant.
 A truly telling indication that we don’t always know what goes into our food.